ukusormus/plsaskme/README.md

 - Data -> Data Cleanup -> Remove duplicates
 - To remove "107." from "107.
 What's your name?" when gathering questions from the interweebz:
     CTRL F + regex `^\d+(\.|\,)\s+` (also works with commas, uneven spacing)
+- Max length for questions is approximately 78 chars.
+I use _Conditional Formatting_ `=LEN(A1)>78` to make cells of too long strings go orange.

 <br>
 <br>